Elderberries: Ancient Medicine For Winter Prep That You Can Grow, Harvest & Use at Home

 A quick spoonful straight from the jar

-It’s especially loved by kids because it tastes beautiful — rich, fruity, and grounding.
+Kids especially love it because it tastes beautiful — rich, fruity, and grounding.

 You’ll need: